 The easiest and best vegan bread you will ever make.
-Only four ingredients and five minutes of prep time.
+Only three ingredients and five minutes of prep time.
 The rest is just rising and baking time.
 Tastes like it came fresh from the bakery.
 Super affordable, artisan bread with a perfect, crunchy crust and soft, fluffy inside.

 - This homemade bread only uses three ingredients (I don't count water as an ingredient).
 How many foods can say that?
-Store-bought bread definitely can’t.
+Store-bought bread definitely can't.

 - It only takes five minutes to mix together your own vegan bread.
 The rest of the time is used to let it rise (8 hours)

 - You can also make this dough at night and let it rise over night.